NIRCam Coronagraphic Imaging Recommended Strategies

 On this page

 NIRCam coronagraphic imaging mode offers high-contrast imaging (HCI) with short-wave (SW) and long-wave (LW) filters spanning 1.82 to 5.0 µm.
-Three round occulting masks and 2 bar masks with corresponding Lyot stops are available with nominal inner-working angles (IWA) ranging from 0.23" to 0.61", depending on wavelength and geometry.
+Three round occulting masks and 2 bar masks with corresponding Lyot stops are available with nominal inner-working angles (IWA) ranging from ~0.2" to ~0.4" (SW) and ~0.3 to ~0.9" (LW), depending on filter central wavelength and occulter geometry.
 The IWA is defined as the smallest angular separation at which a detection is possible with a throughput of 50%.
+Recent results have shown that it is however possible to detect point sources at shorter separation than these nominal IWAs, especially with prior knowledge of the presence of a previously imaged companion and advanced post-processing.

 NIRCam coronagraphy enables the highest achievable contrast with JWST (typically ~10-6 or better at 1″ IWA and beyond) to reveal faint spatially resolved structures or point sources in the vicinity of a target of interest (star, AGN, etc.).
 Detections at more modest contrasts are possible at smaller IWAs with very high quality PSF subtraction.
 Prior to requesting coronagraphy, one should evaluate the desired and achievable contrast ratios at a given working angle or separation from the target.